michaellperry/jinaga/README.md

 The second fact knows about the first.
 That makes the first fact (**chores**) a predecessor to the second (**trash**).
 The order between these two is known. **Chores** will always come before **trash**.
 But facts with no such relationship can occur in any order.

-## Queries
+## Watches

-Now that you can express that **chores** is a predecessor of **trash**, you might want to query for all facts with that same predecessor.
+Now that you can express that **chores** is a predecessor of **trash**, you might want to watch for all facts with that same predecessor.
 These are called successors.
 For example, you might want to find all of the tasks on the **chores** list.
-You write this as a query.
 Provide a template that all desired facts will fit.
 For example, for a given list, this template will match all tasks on that list:

 ```JavaScript
 function tasksInList(l) {